 The site also gives you the ability to filter your search for internships only (just click here).

 A solid profile mixed with a job search feature that allows you to apply with your LinkedIn information could be a potential gold mine for you!

 Interested in working for a government organization?
 Want to learn more about the federal government itself?

 Although you may be able to find some jobs in rural areas, you will probably notice that a majority of the internships offered for college students are available in more populated cities.
 If you don’t mind traveling or staying somewhere else for the duration of the internship, then you could potentially look at positions all over the country, but keep in mind that you will probably be responsible for relocation expenses.

 My biggest beef with USAJOBS is that not many positions are available.
 With that being said, if you are looking for a site that offers a lot of different options and postings, then USAJOBS probably shouldn’t be your first choice.
 On the other hand, if you are specifically interested in gaining experience in the government, then this is your best place to find internships for college students.

 This site offers one of the most comprehensive internship lists out there.
 If you are looking for a wide variety of opportunities and you don’t know where to start, then Internships.com is where you should go.

-The easy search feature on the left side of the screen allows you to search my keyword and/or major, location, company, and employer type.
 You can also filter for paid and unpaid internships, though keep in mind that a majority of the postings you will come across will probably be unpaid.

 I know no one likes to work for free, but the experiences you will take away will help you be more marketable in the future when you graduate, thus allowing you to gain an edge over your competitors.

-Why Should I Intern?
+Why Should I Participate in College Student Internships?